NativeScript/docs-v7/docs/start/cli-basics.md

     <b>Exercise</b>: Use the <code>tns run</code> command
 </h4>

-In NativeScript you use the CLI’s `tns run` command to build your apps locally and install them on iOS or Android devices.
+In NativeScript, you use the CLI’s `tns run` command to build your apps locally and install them on iOS or Android devices.
 Let’s start with Android.

 Execute the following command in your terminal to run your app on an Android emulator.